Mahi Mahi with Tomato Lemon Sauce

 - It tastes and looks like a restaurant quality dish, but is incredibly easy to make

-I recommend serving this Mahi Mahi with Tomato Lemon Sauce over cauliflower mash (or potato mash!), cauliflower rice (or rice pilaf) or spaghetti squash.
+One of my favorite sides to serve with this Mahi Mahi with Tomato Lemon Sauce is cauliflower mash (or potato mash!), cauliflower rice (or rice pilaf) or spaghetti squash to soak up all of the delicious sauce.
 The fish is also fantastic served with grilled asparagus, zucchini or grilled eggplant.
 A simple salad would also make a wonderful accompaniment to this mahi mahi.

-Mahi Mahi has a firm texture and a mildly sweet flavor that sets it apart from other white fish such as cod, halibut, and tilapia.
+Mahi Mahi is a mild white fish that has a firm texture and a mildly sweet flavor that sets it apart from other white fish such as cod, halibut, and tilapia.
 It has a slightly darker flesh that is low in fat and high in protein.
-I find that mahi mahi is a relatively easy fish to cook because it doesn’t fall apart and holds its shape when cooking.
+I find that mahi mahi is great fish for beginner cooks to try because it doesn’t fall apart and holds its shape when cooking.

 If you can’t find mahi mahi, I recommend using any other type of white flaky fish.
-I would suggest substituting mahi mahi for tilapia, cod or halibut which will result in a similar flavoured dish.
+I would suggest substituting mahi mahi for a mild fish such as tilapia, cod or halibut which will result in a similar flavoured dish.
 Depending on the type of fish you choose and the thickness of the pieces, you may need to increase the cooking time by a minute or two to ensure they are cooked through.

-- Start by patting the mahi mahi fillets dry with a paper towel and generously seasoning them with salt and pepper.
-Removing any moisture from the surface of the fish will help it to form a golden crust when seared in the pan.
+- Start by patting the mahi mahi fillets dry with paper towels and generously seasoning them with salt and black pepper.
+Removing any moisture from the surface of the fish fillets will help them to form a golden crust when seared in the pan.
 If excess moisture is left on the surface of the fish this will cause it to steam rather than sear when it touches the hot pan.

-- Sear the mahi mahi fillets in a skillet on medium high heat for approximately 3 minutes per side.
+- Sear the mahi mahi fillets in a skillet on medium-high heat for approximately 3-4 minutes before gently flipping with a fish spatula and cooking for another 3 minutes on the other side.
 Place the fish in the skillet and leave it untouched while it cooks, this will ensure the golden crust forms evenly across the fish.
 Once the fish is done set it aside.

 - Time to make the sauce!
 Saute the tomatoes until they have softened and blistered and then add in the shallots and garlic.
-Next add in the chicken stock, vinegar, lemon juice and zest and leave to simmer for a few minutes before returning the seared fish to the pan.
-Garnish with basil and voila!
+Next add in the chicken stock, vinegar, fresh lemon juice and lemon zest and leave to simmer for a few minutes before returning the seared fish to the pan.
+The Mahi Mahi should have an internal temperature of 137 degrees Fahrenheit.
+Garnish with basil and optional lemon slices and voila!
 It’s done!
+You can find more detailed instructions in the recipe card below.

 - Use a different type of fish such as cod, tilapia or halibut